 I use the Internet and guidebooks for my research.
 I scour the Internet, copying and pasting details of the tourist attractions onto a master list.
-This list is full of potential story ideas and I paste this information into what I call an Executive Summary.
+This list is full of potential story ideas and I paste this information into what I call Executive Summaries.

 Once I’ve got a comprehensive list of the main tourist attractions from the Internet, I read through guidebooks looking for additional attractions.
 I’m always surprised how many additional attractions I find using guidebooks.